Microsoft 365 Phishing Email: Hackers Using a 20-year-Old Text Trick

 With the emergence of security appliances, most of these attacks were detected, and malicious actors tried to adapt the technique.
 Indeed, they used the same method and the same files, but compressed into a .zip archive, making the detection more difficult for endpoint security technologies.

-This method is still overlooked by email users today, and phishers have been taking advantage of the situation for the last few weeks.
+This method is still overlooked by email users today, and phishers have been taking advantage of the situation for the last few weeks, tricking users with Microsoft 365 phishing emails.

 While attackers were using RLO spoofing to masquerade malware in attachment, it looks like the purpose has changed and the technique adjusted.